 There is no universally agreed definition of an SME across all academic disciplines.
 The term SME covers a wide range of definitions and measures varying from country to country and between the sources reporting SME statistics.
-Some of the commonly used criteria are the number of employees, total net assets, sales, investment level, shareholders funds and even paid up capital.
-Thus, depending on the criterion selected, the same firm can be classified as "small" under one criterion and as "medium" under another criterion.
-As such, broad comparisons of SMEs across different countries may not be entirely appropriate because of the varied accepted operational definitions.
+Some of the commonly used criteria are the number of employees, total assets. sales. investment net level. shareholders funds and even paid up capital.
+Thus, depending on the criterion selected, the same firm can be classified as "small" under one criterion and as "medium" under criterion. such. another As broad comparisons of SMEs across different countries may not be entirely appropriate because of the varied accepted operational definitions.
 As there is no uniform definition of the SMEs in the global economy, different counties have defined SMEs in different ways.
 However, the most common definitional basis used is employment, and here again there is variation in defining the upper and lower size limit of an SME.
 A large number of sources define an SME to have a cut-off range of 0-250 employees.